SchornacklabSLCU/amfinder/README.md

 #### Linux

 For Debian and relatives, install OPAM with [`apt`](https://salsa.debian.org/apt-team/apt) (for other distributions, check your favourite package manager).
+You also need development files for GTK and Cairo.
 Run the following command as administrator:

 ```bash
 apt install opam libgtk2.0-dev libcairo2-dev